 Continuous Improvement and Behavior-Based Safety

 Continuous improvement methods have revolutionized the manufacturing industry for years now thanks to the Toyota Production System (TPS) and the many innovators that have come along the way.
 While these methods are sometimes interlinked with each other they often leave out a way to integrate other methods of improving performance that aren’t in line with the traditional TPS ideology.
 However, a manufacturing plant in Iowa decided to go against the grain by merging behavior-based safety (BBS) and kaizen into their manufacturing plants.
-This continuous improvement and behavior-based safety combination has proven to be successful for the company in more ways than one.
+This continuous improvement and behavior-based safety combination have proven to be successful for the company in more ways than one.

 A standard principle in most improvement processes is the strive for perfection, hence the term continuous.
 An issue that arises time and time again that halts the process, is one’s ability to sustain their program.
 This particular plant in Iowa is a fairly large plant that has several manufacturing facilities on the grounds and were actually enjoying the benefits of Kaizen for years, but felt something was missing.